Commuter electric scooters: a profile of the most common class

 In the article on the types of electric scooters the commuter class is mentioned as the most mass-market one — machines that daily carry a single person 3–15 km from home to office, metro, or university.
 This is a separate profile: what exactly makes a scooter a “commuter”, which regulatory ceilings shaped the class, which real models are the market reference points, and what trade-offs the user faces between portability, range, and ride comfort.

-Unlike cargo (a narrow last-mile-delivery niche), seated (a regulatory gray zone with the moped class), off-road (private property), and sharing (24/7 industrial duty) — the commuter class is the foundation of the industry: roughly 70–80 % of annual electric-scooter sales by various estimates fall into this segment.
+Unlike cargo (a narrow last-mile-delivery niche), seated (a regulatory gray zone with the moped class), off-road (private property), and sharing (24/7 industrial duty) — the commuter class is the foundation of the industry: across industry market overviews the “standard” daily-commute machines hold the dominant share of annual electric-scooter sales — the exact percentage varies with how each source draws the segment boundary.

 Working definition of the class